Sig Engineering - Part 1 - Solana's Gossip Protocol

 When receiving a PullResponse

-, we insert all the values received in the CrdsTable
+, we insert all the values received in the GossipTable

 .
-If any values fail to be inserted (due to having an old wallclock time, or being duplicate data), we track their hash in an array failed_pull_hashes
+If any values fail to be inserted (e.g., due to having an old wallclock time), we track their hash in an array failed_pull_hashes

 .
-These failed hash values are then used when constructing the next Pull Request so that the values are not sent again.
+These failed hash values are then used when constructing new pull requests so the values are not received again.
 To ensure memory doesn’t grow without bounds, the failed_pull_hashes

 array is periodically trimmed to remove old values.

-We also do the same thing for values that are pruned in the CrdsTable
+We also do the same thing for values that are pruned in the GossipTable

 .

-, we also update the timestamps for all the values from that origin pubkey.
-We do this so that when we are trimming old CrdsValue
+, we also update the timestamps for all the values from that origin Pubkey

 Push